HandsOnDataViz/book/docs/HandsOnDataViz.md

 of readers on the web – that my co-authors and I have agreed to share our knowledge with everyone, **for free**.
-This open-access book is guided by the principle of democratization of knowledge for the public good, hence the book’s title: *Data Visualization for All*.
+This open-access book is guided by the principle of democratization of knowledge for the public good, hence the book’s title: *Hands-On Data Visualization*.
 Not everyone can afford to make this choice, I realize.
 But the [mission of Trinity College](http://www.trincoll.edu/AboutTrinity/mission/Pages/default.aspx) is to engage, connect, and transform, with both our local city of Hartford and the world at large.
 Since Trinity already pays my salary as a tenured professor, the right thing to do with the knowledge my students and I have gained is to pay it forward.
-That’s why we created *Data Visualization for All.*
+That’s why we created *Hands-On Data Visualization.*

 If this free book is valuable for your education, then join us by sharing and supporting it for future readers: - Tell your friends about